Vasu10134/Vasu10134/README.md

-## Welcome to Vasu Sahu's GitHub Page!
+## Welcome to Vasu Sahu's GitHub Page

 ## About Me
 Hi there!
 I'm *Vasu Sahu*, a passionate computer science enthusiast with a love for coding, exploring new technologies, and building cool projects.
 I'm currently a student at <a href="https://technocratsgroup.edu.in/" target="_blank">Technocrats Institute of Technology</a>.